isotope72-lab/TweaksOnTrack-Release/README.md

 </p>

-This plugin allows simhub to simulate the 10 differents types of data for Le Mans Ultimatewhen you're on the track.
+This plugin allows simhub to simulate the 10 differents types of data for Le Mans Ultimate when you're on the track.

 ## 🎯 Features